aimms/documentation/webui/theming.rst

 :token:`MainProject/WebUI/resources/css/`

-subfolder.
+subfolder of your AIMMS project.
 You can name this file as you like.
 It should contain a series of *themable properties*, which you can assign your own values.
-These properties are listed in logical groups in THIS (PROVIDE DOWNLOAD LINK) file, which you can use as a base for your work.
+These properties are listed in logical groups in the :token:`base-theme-<AIMMS version>.css` file, which you can use as a base for your work.
+It is located in a subfolder of the AIMMS installation folder:

+:token:`C:\\Users\\<your name>\\AppData\\Local\\AIMMS\\IFA\\Aimms\\<your AIMMS version>\\WebUIDev\\www\\resources\\css`

 Each group and property is commented, to give you an idea for which part of the WebUI you can influence the appearance by changing its value.
-The values assigned in this file are the values that are used by default in the WebUI AIMMS theme.
+The values assigned in this base file are the values that are used by default in the WebUI AIMMS theme.
 Please note that in your :token:`.css` file, you do not have to specify properties from the base file which you do not want to change.
-This will also make sure that you will profit from the effect of potential future updates to the default values in the base file.
+This will also make sure that you will benefit from the effect of potential future updates to the default values in the base file.

 An Example